Most people believe you can either have

 It’s the only way we connect as humans, rather than if I merely cower behind my credentials and skills.

 And so I start showing the real me without shame.
 I love beautiful clothes, delicious food and cats.
-I am vain and I am a geek; I love astrology, neuroscience and plant medicine.
-And no longer do I hide them, believing I need to portray a certain persona.
-Instead, I lovingly integrate them into the woman I am today.
 It’s what makes me me; it’s what people tell me make them decide to work with me.
-I serve you best as a real human being.
+“You radiate real joy, Dr P”, my clients say.
+I honour my personal journey to wisdom.
+It’s taught me I serve you best as a real human being.

-My life and work have taught me that we can be rich in financial capital, information and systems, but they’re nothing when not supported by psychological capital— the intention to love ourselves and show up for ourselves, to know and heal ourselves, and own our stories.
+My life and work have taught me that we can be rich in financial capital, information and systems, but they’re nothing when not supported by psychological capital— mastering who we are.
+Our minds, energy, voices, and biographies.

-So today my work is about growing psychological capital in order to harvest abundance.
+So today my work is about growing psychological capital to harvest abundance.
 It’s the manual to life we never had.

 And for you, my friend, I want you to know that Eden Is In You, no matter what your story is.
-You’re the best investment you can make, and in working on yourself, you’ll own your story.
+You’re the best investment you can make, and in working on yourself, you’ll master who you are.